tolache/TunnelGPT/README.md

 ### Resources Created

-The deployment will create the following resources in your AWS account (in the `eu-west-1` region, by default):
+The deployment will create the following resources in your AWS account:

 1. IAM role for running the Lambda function.
 2. Lambda function that runs the main bot logic.